synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     snap_license = None
 ```

 When SNAP Connect is running on an E20 (see above), the SNAP Address is determined by the last three bytes of the Ethernet MAC Address, and you do not need a license file.
-The Gateway hardware is your license).
+The Gateway hardware is your license.

 ```python
     # Allow time for wifi AP to initialize (TODO: remove this and handle by server exception)